deeprest/sagaGitlabMirror/DEV.md

 ## Remember
 * script execution order is the reason liftbots are updated first in the entites list, because they are added the list on Awake().
++ FIXED Linux: glitchy/wrong sprite shader for entities.
+This is because of texture compression settings on each individual texture.

+#### Remember: Composite Sprite Problems
++ composite sprite render layers.
+Create a layer for each composite, or how to keep entire composites from interlacing with one another?
+SOLUTION: Animate a *struct* int for each piece, and update the sortingOrder of the SpriteRenderers from LateUpdate().
++ pixel-perfect animations must be done in Unity for each piece.
+Snap to pixel density, use constant anim curves.
++ 2d skeleton rigs, avatars, and IK can not be used with composites.
+Skeletons use rotations, and these anims are not rotation-based.

 # New Things
 NEW START A DEVLOG ON ITCH.